Transportation in Italy

 While the major cities of Italy, such as Rome, Naples, and Milan, have extensive metro networks, Italy’s towns offer cost-effective and efficient local bus services.
 In Venice, gondolas and water taxis are great forms of transportation.
 You can easily reach nearby locations and villages by local bus.

 Taxis, on the other hand, can be found around train and bus stations.
-If you opt for a radio taxi by phone, please note that the metre will usually start running when you place your ride through call not when you are picked up.
+If you opt for a radio taxi by phone, please note that the meter will usually start running when you place your ride through call not when you are picked up.
 Make sure you ask in advance and learn about them.

 5. A great way to see the countryside is by bicycle